the Idealists of Variant Earth 13

 the Anthropy Society: those who believe in the tenets of Anthropy are of a mind that the universe was made for the convenience of sentient beings.
 Human beings, specifically - or, as is often the case, the specific Anthropist in particular.
 As ardent humanists, then, they often come into conflict with both religious institutions and alien representatives on earth.

-the Electronicists' League: this group of geeks, mad scientists, and tinkerers share the belief that in order to advance earth's society, one must advance their technology - and quickly!
+the Electronicists' League: this group of geeks, mad scientists, and tinkerers share the belief that to advance earth's society, one must advance their technology - and quickly!
 To this end, the League is constantly whipping up new and exciting and - here's the important part - unpredictable devices to test out before releasing them to the mainstream.
 A real fun bunch.

 the Scientific College of Frankology: this group isn't a religion, so much as the opposite of one.
 A society of supposedly enlightened philosophers, the Scientific College of Frankology is opposed to the principle of organized religion - so much so, in fact, that they make a regular habit of engaging in guerilla warfare against all the world's faiths at every opportunity!

 the Zen Hell-Kites: sequestered deep in the heart of Tibet lies an order of monks dedicated to Zen and the art of mortal combat.
 No, really!
-These fighting men and women are like unto cosmic warriors, being in tune with the universe and as such, having the capability to completely disregard fear in order to become a singularly deadly combat engine.
+These fighting men and women are like unto cosmic warriors, being in tune with the universe and as such, having the capability to completely disregard fear to become a singularly deadly combat engine.

 If you're not seeing this content within the technohol.com domain, it's been stolen by someone who doesn't respect others' work.